Korn Ferry is a global test publisher that provides recruitment tests for employers across a range of different sectors.

 - Drivers

-All of their personality tests are constructed around these four pillars, and help employers to find the future leaders under whose guidance a business can grow and flourish.
+Korn Ferry personality tests are constructed around these four pillars, and help employers find future leaders.
+The test itself focuses on leadership and personal behaviours.

 This is a very specific test that aims to understand how well your personality, motivations, and character match up with the requirements of the role you're applying for.
 It's a really helpful test for recruiters, employers (and candidates) as it's a great indication of how well suited someone is for the job.